jay61439476/web-stress-simulator/README.md

 [parameters] may be:
 * "time": time in milliseconds - minimum time of the request
 * "mbytes": number of MB - memory allocation or output generation
-* "random": true or false - evenly randomizes "time" and "mbytes" so that each request will have a different value whose max value are the parameters "time" and "mbytes"
 * "log": outputs basic information to System.out on each request
 * "cacheTTL": time in seconds - time in seconds for validity of the resource in client cache.
 This setups "Cache-Control" on HTTP response headers
 * "http-status": http status code - http status code to be returned on the response for the request